nwb-extensions/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

 6. Modify `README.md` to describe this extension for interested developers.

 7. Add a license file.
 Permissive licenses should be used if possible. **A [BSD license](https://opensource.org/licenses/BSD-3-Clause) is recommended.**

+8. Update the `CHANGELOG.md` to document changes to your extension.

 8. Make a release for the extension on GitHub with the version number specified. e.g. if version is {{ cookiecutter.version }}, then this page should exist: https://github.com/{{ github_username_list[0] }}/{{ cookiecutter.namespace }}/releases/tag/{{ cookiecutter.version }} .
 For instructions on how to make a release on GitHub see [here](https://help.github.com/en/github/administering-a-repository/creating-releases).